Finterly/nf-wgs-dsl2/README.md

 #### Apptainer + Job script (SGE)
 On Wynton, it is recommended to submit runs as jobs.
-Below is an example of a `.sh` script `run_wgs.sh`:

-The `run_wgs.sh` script contains a bash command for running the nextflow workflow using Apptainer.
+Below is an example script `run_wgs.sh` which contains a bash command for running the nextflow workflow using Apptainer.

 ```
 ...